Ben Joffe v. Google

 The District Court dismissed the plaintiffs’ claims under state wiretapping law, finding that the federal Wiretap Act preempts the state wiretap statutory schemes.
 Id. at 1085.
 However, the District Court did not dismiss the plaintiffs claims under the Wiretap Act.
 The court did not accept Google's argument that the Wiretap Act's prohibitions were inapplicable to communications sent over an "open" Wi-Fi network.
 Id. at 1079.
-Specifically, the court found that Congress did not intend to "electronic communications" such as Wi-Fi to be included in the narrow exception [2511(2)(g)(i)] for radio services "readily accessible to the general public."
+Specifically, the court found that Congress did not intend for "electronic communications" such as Wi-Fi to be included in the narrow exception [2511(2)(g)(i)] for radio services "readily accessible to the general public."
 Id.

 EPIC has an interest in the privacy and security of communications that are transmitted over home wireless networks.
 In fact, EPIC has taken several legal actions regarding Google’s specific interception of wireless network communications.
 EPIC also submitted an amicus brief to the district court in the instant case in response to the District Judge's request for supplemental briefing.